Electrical Property (EFM/SKPM)

 The material and electrical properties of Zinc Oxide (ZnO) have made the compound attractive in the area of thin film transistors and light emitting diodes.
 Due to it non-toxic, wide bandgap and electrical conductivity, it is thought to be ideal for use in solar cell devices.

-Publication on ZnO Using SKPM and the XE-series AFM
+Publication on ZnO Using SKPM and the Park AFM

 DR Doutt C Zgrabik, HL Mosbacker, LJ Brillson; Impact of near-surface native point defects, chemical reactions, and surface morphology on ZnO interfaces; J. Vac.
 Sci.
 Technol.
 B 26,4, Jul/Aug 2008 1477